"The state of government reporting is 'the elephant in the room.'"

 The IPSASB's "A Closer Look at:" series examines the challenges and benefits of governments adopting IPSASs and accrual accounting.
 In print and video interviews, each nation's expert describes the process and shares key details, timelines, and lessons learned.

-The IPSASB's "A Closer Look at:" series examines the challenges and benefits of governments adopting IPSASs and accrual accounting.IPSASB "A Closer Look at: Brazil"IPSASB "A Closer Look at: Switzerland"IPSASB "A Closer Look at: New Zealand"
+The IPSASB's "A Closer Look at:" series examines the challenges and benefits of governments adopting IPSASs and accrual accounting.IPSASB "A Closer Look at: South Africa"IPSASB "A Closer Look at: Panama"IPSASB "A Closer Look at: Brazil"IPSASB "A Closer Look at: Switzerland"IPSASB "A Closer Look at: New Zealand"